GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.permissions-addsiteaccessrequest/README.md

 7. At chrome://extensions, click on "Details" for the extension and unselect "Automatically allow access on the following sites".
 8. Visit https://example.com/checkout.
 9. Click "Allow 1?"

+You will see a banner injected on the page to show that the extension has run.